bbauska/meta-react-basics/README.md

 ## 09. Parent-child data flow

-Imagine you&apos;re working for an online retailer which discount prices regularly to keep stock moving.
+Imagine you're working for an online retailer which discount prices regularly to keep stock moving.
 Sales are announced at multiple points on the website.
-But what&apos;s the best way to keep this information up to date?
+But what's the best way to keep this information up to date?
 For example, updating items individually would be tedious and time-consuming.

-Fortunately, it&apos;s possible to change information at a single point and have everything else update automatically to match.
+Fortunately, it's possible to change information at a single point and have everything else update automatically to match.
 This idea illustrates a parent-child relationship, and in this section (09), we will explore this concept as it applies to React.

-By the end of this section (09), you&apos;ll be able to describe the parent-child unidirectional flow of data, and you&apos;ll gain an understanding of the hierarchy of React.
+By the end of this section (09), you'll be able to describe the parent-child unidirectional flow of data, and you'll gain an understanding of the hierarchy of React.

-Let&apos;s start with an example of two **components** which will be used in the same app.
+Let's start with an example of two **components** which will be used in the same app.
 First is the promo component, which will return the contents of the promo heading components that you will create later.